Community Programs (4 items)

 Parents as Partners will access parents’ existing strengths by first helping parents identify what they already do that is working to support their child.
 The program builds parent confidence to use their own strategies and then empowers them with new tools, strategies, skills, and practical information sensitive to their culture and life situations.

-The Learning Connections program is a 15-year-old collaborative partnership with Twin Cities communities and elementary schools with the shared goal of promoting learning success for children who are well below grade level and at-risk for academic failure.
+The Learning Connections program is an 18-year-old collaborative partnership with Twin Cities communities and elementary schools with the shared goal of promoting learning success for children who are well below grade level and at-risk for academic failure.
 To date, thousands of urban students have been able to succeed in school thanks to the Learning Connections program.